EBC Trek with Helicopter Return - 12 Days

 Get the most scenic and iconic helicopter ride from Gorakshep to Lukla in this after trekking to the base camp of the world’s tallest mountain.

-The EBC trek journey begins with a breathtaking 35-45 minute flight from Kathmandu to Lukla.
-The trek begins and ends in Lukla.
+The Everest base camp trek with helicopter return begins and ends in Lukla.
 The journey starts along the Dudh Koshi River’s bank, passing through the Sagarmatha National Park on the way to Namche Bazaar.
-Namche is the main trading point in the Everest region and is known as an acclimatization destination.
+Namche Bazaar is the main trading point in the Everest region and is known as an acclimatization destination.

 The walk is challenging, but the beautiful scenery of verdant forests, hills, and mountains will inspire you to keep going.
 We will depart Namche Bazaar after a day of acclimatization and continue our trek to Tengboche.

 Upon arriving, we visit the renowned Tengboche Monastery.
 We will continue our walk to Dingboche and eventually to Lobuche from here.
 During the hike, you will be able to see Lhotse, Nuptse, Makalu, Cho Oyu, Ama Dablam, and many more peaks.

 Continuing the journey, we hike to Gorak Shep and walk alongside the Khumbu Glacier until we reach Everest Base Camp.
 The Khumbu Glacier, the world’s deepest glacier, can also be seen from the Everest base camp.
 We then return to Gorak Shep to spend the night.

 The following day, we hike up Kala Patthar, where we can see the sunrise over Mt.
 Everest and other peaks.
 After observing the scenery for a while, we return to Gorak Shep for a shared Helicopter Flight from Gorakshep to Lukla.

 Once in Lukla, a flight back to Kathmandu or Manthali/Ramechhap concludes the trek.